 Our major competitors for prestige and mass products include traditional department stores, specialty stores, drug stores, mass merchandisers and the online businesses of national retailers as well as pure-play e-commerce businesses.
-Our competitive advantages are the quality and assortment of merchandise and services, our value proposition, the quality of our guests' shopping experience and the convenience of our stores and website as one-stop destinations for beauty products.

 The market for salon services and products is highly fragmented.
 Our competitors for salon services and products include chain and independent salons.